Graduate Certificate in Instructional Design

-The Certificate in Instructional Design prepares students to apply the principles, theories, models, tools, and techniques of systematic instructional design in diverse organizational settings.
-The program addresses the needs of the millennial learner and collaborative, networked communities.
+The Graduate Certificate in Instructional Design prepares students to apply the principles, theories, models, tools, and techniques of systematic instructional design in diverse organizational settings.
+The instructional design certificate program at Drexel University's School of Education addresses the needs of the millennial learner and collaborative, networked communities.
 Students are encouraged to integrate their professional experiences and engage co-learners from other environments in their explorations.

 Ideal candidates for this program come from varied professional backgrounds and are seeking careers that utilize the systematic design and development of effective instruction either in physical facilities, online, or blended environments.
 This includes individuals preparing to be professional instructional designers, teachers, and other learning design professionals for PK-20 education, adult education, and workplace training.